 The chair of the taskforce, Sir Ronald Cohen, delivered a speech Revolutionising philanthropy: impact investment at Mansion House on 23 January 2014.

-Some of the papers from the taskforce meetings are shared on Sir Ronald’s website.
+Some of the papers from the taskforce meetings, and translations of the speech, are shared on Sir Ronald’s website.